Squiddleton/Megaten/README.md

 * Skills with major changes to their function (e.g. Taunt in SMTV vs. Taunt in P5) are split into separate skills ("Taunt" vs. "Taunt -Persona-").
 * Dashes are used instead of parentheses due to a similar naming scheme used in official song titles (e.g. "Last Surprise -Scramble-").
 * Skills with specific uses and few similar skills are placed into a "MISC" type.
 Their "effect" property lists the skill's description in its last major appearance.
-* Typings are designed to be as specific as possible for efficient use.
+* Typings are designed to be as specific as possible for IntelliSense and TypeScript usage.
 * Images originate from the best obtainable picture of the demon found at the current time.
 These will be updated if/when renders are available for many Personas and classic demons.
 * Terms with multiple series-dependent names are given the name from SMTV (e.g. Vitality over Endurance, Light over Bless, Seal over Forget).
 However, Force and Wind remain separated.
-* Kouha/Eiha skills were changed to Hama/Mudo skills since the latter deal damage in the latest installments.
+* Kouha/Eiha skills were changed to Hama/Mudo skills since the latter also deal damage in the latest installments.

 ## Credits